-Love it or hate it, the cold is coming and now is the time to prepare.
-Knowing the signs of cold stress, frostbite and hypothermia, in addition to staying dry and drinking warm beverages are all ways to stay safe when your job calls you outdoors.
+Love it or hate it, the cold is coming…now is the time to prepare!
+Knowing the signs of cold stress, frostbite, and hypothermia (in addition to staying dry and drinking warm beverages) are all ways to stay safe when your job calls you outdoors.

 Here are some tips on finding the gear that will keep you safe this season:

 Layering your clothes provides the ideal insulation to keep you warm.
 It also gives you the flexibility to add or remove layers, depending on the weather and your activity level.
 As your inner layer, try using wool, silk, or synthetics to keep moisture away from your body.
 These fabrics will also hold more body heat than cotton.

 You also need a reliable outer layer that offers rain protection and allows some ventilation to prevent you from overheating.
 Coats and jackets are the key to your outer layer.
 Carhartt coats and jackets are offered in a variety of selections with fabric technologies like Gore-Tex that are breathable and lightweight, and they provide protection, too.

 When it comes to your hands, it’s important to guard against frostbite.
 Gloves with an inner layer made of light and thin synthetic material or natural wool provide superior protection.
 Glove and mitts are a great option since mittens offer more insulation, and gloves give you the dexterity you need on the job.
 Find the best option for you that lets you complete job site tasks with ease.